-Your vision statement should strike a balance.
-On one hand, it should be high-level – expressing those deeply-held values that govern all aspects of your life.
+Loehr and Schwartz suggest a vision statement should strike a balance.
+On one hand, it should be high-level, expressing those intrinsic, deeply held beliefs that govern all aspects of our lives.

-Some people choose to write a personal vision statement for their life and a professional vision statement for their work.
+Some people choose to write one vision statement for their personal life and a separate vision statement for their work.
 I think they should be combined into one document that encompasses all aspects of your life.

 What might a personal vision statement look like?

-Why don’t you write the first draft of your own personal vision statement this weekend?
+Why don’t you write the first draft of your own personal vision statement this week?